tarekziade/blog/entries/circus-0.3-released.rst

 I think Circus has reached a level now where it could replace tools like Daemontools in some of our set ups.

-The next steps are to refactor a bit the tool to make it more pluggable.
+The next major step is to refactor a bit the tool to make it more pluggable.

-For example, the flapping detector is built-in, but could be built as a plug-in since it subscribes to the PUB/SUB channel to get notified when a process is restarted, and could control everything as a client like circusctl.
+For example, the flapping detection is built-in, but could be factored out as a plug-in since it subscribes to the PUB/SUB channel to get notified when a process is restarted, and could control everything as a client like circusctl.

-In other words, it would be nice to provide a plugin base class that gets notifications and acts upon.
-The auto-grow feature I want to add --a feature where Circus adds automatically workers depending on the load-- could be a plugin.
+In other words, it would be nice to provide a base class that gets notifications and acts upon.
+The auto-grow feature I want to add --a feature where Circus adds automatically workers depending on the load-- could be a plugin based on that class.

 Links: